redkite-labs/redkitecms-docs/book/pages-management.rst

 The template name option
 ~~~~~~~~~~~~~~~~~~~~~~~~
 The **Template name** represents the name of the layout the page will get.
-Template
+The template
-names belongs the theme you are using in your website.
+names come from the theme you are using in your website.

 This value must be selected using the combobox which has the same name.